Skip to content

 Example

-This example will return the create statement that can be used to create the __COLUMN table and its pk index.
+This example will return the full AMI SQL CREATE statement that can be used to create the __CENTER table and its primary key index.

 DIAGNOSE